quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection ID and omit the explicit length.
 The length of the Destination Connection ID field is expected to be known to endpoints.
-Endpoints using a load balancer that routes based on connection ID could agree with the load balancer on a fixed length for connection IDs, or agree on an encoding scheme.
+Endpoints using a load balancer that routes based on connection ID could agree with the load balancer on a fixed length for connection IDs or agree on an encoding scheme.
 A fixed portion could encode an explicit length, which allows the entire connection ID to vary in length and still be used by the load balancer.